Whitefield, Greater Manchester: Governance

 Whitefield was in 1853 a part of the township of Pilkington, in the parish of Prestwich-cum-Oldham.
 Pilkington ceased to be a township in 1894 and at the same time part of the old boundary of Whitefield was absorbed by Radcliffe.
 The realignment of the boundary with Radcliffe was due to the location of the Whitefield sewage works, which lying between Hillock and Parr Lane were in the wrong place to serve the Stand Lane area.
 Whitefield had gained a local board in 1866, but after the dissolution of Pilkington township in 1894, Whitefield became an urban district with two wards, in the administrative county of Lancashire.

-A town hall was established in 1933 with the purchase of the house previously known as Underley, along with 3 acre of surrounding land.
+Whitefield Town Hall was established in 1933 with the purchase of the house previously known as Underley, along with 3 acre of surrounding land.
 Before this the council chambers had been on Elms Street.
 On 1 April 1974 Whitefield became an unparished area of the Metropolitan Borough of Bury, a local government district of the metropolitan county of Greater Manchester.